2002 Nissan Maxima Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2002 Nissan Maxima
+A guide to repairs, service, and maintenance costs for your 2002 Nissan Maxima

 This limited regional recall is for vehicles currently registered or first sold in Florida, Puerto Rico, Hawaii and the U.S. Virgin Islands, and equipped with Takata-brand air bag inflators.
 Upon deployment the driver and/or passenger airbag inflator could rupture, increasing the risk of personal injury.
 Honda dealers will replace the affected airbag inflator modules to correct this concern.

 Airbags use a chemical reaction contained in an inflator module to create the pressure necessary to inflate the bags when deployment is required.
 These vehicles are being recalled because the front passenger airbag inflator may produce excessive internal pressure when deployed.
 As a result, the inflator module could rupture, causing metal fragments to strike vehicle occupants.
 Dealers will inspect and replace any defective passenger front airbag inflator modules found.

 The circuit board for the crank position sensor and cam position sensor may have improper solder joints.
 This could cause the Service Engine Soon lamp to come on, the engine may not start, you could experience reduced power, or the engine may stall without warning, which could result in a crash.
 Dealers will replace the the crank position sensor, cam position sensors, and in some cases, the variable timing control sensors.
 The recall began on December 22, 2003.
 The Nissan recall number is R2022 and the Infiniti recall number is R3021.